How to support someone living with dementia to have a vaccine

 • Remind them the day before that they are having the vaccine and talk through when you will collect them and why they are having the vaccine once more.

-Before receiving the Covid-19 vaccine, the person receiving it must sign a consent form.
+Before receiving a vaccine, the person receiving it must consent.
 Even if your loved one has been diagnosed with dementia, unless they have been medically assessed and determined not to have the mental capacity to make their own decisions, it is still their choice as to whether they receive the vaccine or not.
 Even if you disagree with their decision, their free will comes first.

 You may consent to (or refuse) the vaccine on their behalf only if you have a Health and Welfare Lasting Power of Attorney (LPA) in place, or you have been appointed their Personal Welfare Deputy by a court.
 If they have been assessed as lacking capacity, but you do not have express permission to make health decisions for them via an LPA or deputyship, the decision will be made by a healthcare professional.